alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 Injuries are awful.
 We all hear about the pain.
 The rehab.
 The setbacks.

-But what no one talks about is the grief.
+But one thing people don't talk about often is the grief.

 The grief of losing a version of yourself that was built over years.
 And knowing it was all taken away -- not by choice -- but by accident.